ziryge/supernova/README.md

 # SuperNova AI

 SuperNova AI is a powerful agent-based AI system with enhanced web browsing capabilities and deep thinking modes.
-It features a modern, ChatGPT-like dark theme interface with interactive visualizations of the AI's thinking process.
+It features a modern, ChatGPT-like dark theme interface with interactive visualizations of the AI's thinking process, image generation, data visualization, and voice interface capabilities.

 ## Features